COLLECTING AND PROCESSING SAMPLES

 LAB WORK

 These equipment protocols and checklists should be reviewed before eDNA sampling.
-A completed sanitization and packing checklist is required for each unit as part of the equipment return process.
+A completed sanitization and packing checklist is recommended for each unit after use.

 Our YouTube channel offers how-to videos for handling and operating eDNA sampling equipment.

-There are a number of important considerations for eDNA sample collection for the GEN-FISH “500-waterbody” survey:
+There are a number of important considerations for eDNA sample collection:

 These are instructions for designing OpenArray chips, based on Thermo Fisher protocols and using Primer Express software.